 At the heart of the natural lands of Gers, at the crossroads of several regions of the South West of France, so appreciated for its gastronomy, nestles a haven of peace.
 The Domaine d’Escapa is strategically located in a valley bordered with meadows that extend as far as the eye can see and where graze a flock of 50 Arabian horses, destined for the race.
-This equestrian community is the connection point between the wilderness and this glamping site, in all its splendor (photo credits: Alex Plato).
+This equestrian community is the connection point between the wilderness and this glamping resort location, in its full splendor.
+By Alex Plato

 Indeed, while you relax in the Domaine d’Escapa, you wouldn’t obviously find any concrete construction, among the 20 wooden caravans, made in La Charité sur Loire or the 5 teepees also from Burgundy.

-The same goes for the other structures, like the Carrés d’Étoiles, these wooden cubes with a rooftop zenith, allowing you to admire the sky at night and maybe even its shooting stars.
+The same goes for the other structures, like the Carrés d’Étoiles, these wooden cubes, surmounted by a zenith rooftop, allowing you to admire the sky at night and maybe even its shooting stars.

-The caravans (also called roulottes) are a real way of life, since you may live as a gypsy family with your kids but in a comfort zone.
+These wooden caravans (also called roulottes) represent a real way of life, since you may live as a gypsy family with your kids but in a comfort zone.
 On the spot, the bathroom and the kitchen, full in wood, would satisfy your journey with a whole panorama on this wonderful lake, where you could spend a lovely candle diner and maybe thereafter having a midnight bath.

 In order to complete this picture, on the hillside stand 3 cabins, still with a raw wooden composition, able to accommodate a group up to 6 people.
 Their ingenious configuration offers an independent master bedroom, two bunk beds, made intimate thanks to a curtain and finally a small mezzanine accessible with a ladder.